Build the Best Chipotle Bowl Order for Athletes

 The next step is to choose your meat.
 You have five options: chicken, steak, carnitas, barbacoa or sofritas.
 All are good sources of protein, but they differ in terms of fat, calories and flavor.

-Chicken is the leanest option, but it can also be dry and bland if not cooked well.
+1. Chicken is the leanest option, but it some people find it to be dry and bland.
 It is marinated in sauce, then grilled.

-Steak is the most tender and juicy option, but it can also be fatty and high-calorie if not trimmed well.
-It is marinated in chipotle adobo sauce, then grille.
+2. Steak is the most tender and juicy option, but it can also be fatty and high-calorie if not trimmed well.
+It is marinated in chipotle adobo sauce, then grilled.

 If you want to go low-fat and low-calorie, choose chicken or sofritas.
 For high-flavor and high-satisfaction, choose steak, carnitas or barbacoa.
 Also check out our post on high protein Chipotle bowls for more ideas.